MagnusOstertag/AI4ArcticSeaIceChallenge/README.md

 - understand under which conditions the predictions are the worst
 - upload error per condition as an artifact
 - based on the different train and test distributions, featureize and resample

-### TODO

-@Toni
-- extend the architecture: attention u-net? / residual connections / inception u-net
-- include the additional information such as ice chart provider, location/difficult location and month
-- play with the learning rate (!) (cooling), number of epochs/early stopping, patch_size,
+- attention u-net, multi-head attention

 ### Timetable

--> 22.02.: all ToDos done, most training done, mail @Lombardi approx. 28.02.: presentation
+* -> 22.02.: all ToDos done, most training done, mail @Lombardi
+* approx. 28.02.: presentation